freeCodeCamp/freeCodeCamp/guide/english/logic/algebra-of-logic/index.md

 - `x OR y` is true if and only if either of `x`, `y` are true.
 If `x`, `y` are both true, `x OR y` is still true
 - `NOT x` is true if and only if `x` is false and vice versa

 `NOT` of boolean statements can be refactored to apply directly to each variable.
+This is also known as the De Morgan's law.
 Consider the following :
 - `NOT (x AND y) = NOT x OR NOT y`
 - `NOT (x OR y) = NOT x AND NOT y`

 ### More Information:
+- De Morgan's law : <a href='https>//brilliant.org/wiki/de-morgans-law/' target='_blank' rel='nofollow'>DeMorgan</a>
 - The Calculus of Logic: <a href='http://www.maths.tcd.ie/pub/HistMath/People/Boole/CalcLogic/CalcLogic.html' target='_blank' rel='nofollow'>George Boole</a>
 - Boolean algebra article: <a href='https://en.wikipedia.org/wiki/Boolean_algebra' target='_blank' rel='nofollow'>Wikipedia</a>